Don’t Miss Christine and the Queens’ Fabulous Meltdown Festival Coming to London’s Southbank Centre This Summer

-From neo-soul and jazz to dancehall and R&B, Grace Jones’ Meltdown Festival is coming to the Southbank Centre this summer, and you do not want to miss it.
+From afropop and jazz to indie rock and orchestra, Christine and the Queens’ Meltdown Festival is coming to the Southbank Centre this summer, and you do not want to miss it.

 Meltdown: the London Southbank Centre festival that invites a big name to curate their dream line-up of acts.